ejmichaud/ai-experiments/data/README.md

 # Data Formatting Docs
+To keep this repo lightweight, datasets will be selectively downloaded by each notebook.
+All other files in this directory will be ignored by Git.

 ## mnist.pkl.gz
 This is the popular mnist dataset.
 This file contains 70000 tuples of the form `(image, label)`.
 The images are NumPy arrays of shape `(784,)`, which represent 28x28 images.
 The values are floats between 0 and 1.
 The labels are one-hot vectorized representations of the digits, with shape `(10,)`.
 In a tuple whose image depicts a 0, the label would look like `np.array([1, 0, 0 ...])`.